petersonben50/Everglades/code/2019_binning/2019_binning.md

 *Pull out DNA files from hgcA+ bins*

 I only pulled out the hgcA+ bins from our binning.
 There are a lot of junky ones in here too, but just going to pull everything out for now.

+**Check quality of bins**

+I checked the quality of these bins using two metrics, the completeness/redundancy metrics from anvi'o as well as those from CheckM.

+*Completeness/redundancy estimates from anvio*

+I concatenated the summaries into a single folder, and then into a single file.
+I then made a folder with the stats for just the hgcA+ bins.
+Finally, I made a separate summary file and a list for just the hgcA+ bins with completion scores > 50 and redundancy < 10.